unachoza/VuShows/group-bonding.md

 ### Project Three Brainstorm

+- Pick a group name!
+Be ready to explain why you chose that name.
-Brainstorm some project ideas.
+- Brainstorm some project ideas.
 Remember, there's no bad ideas in brainstorming, so be open to possibilities.

 You will present your project proposals on Friday 2/16!